 Air leaks are when warm air leaks into the home during the summer months.
 When this warm air leaks in, your energy dollars can leak out.
 When your home is optimized, it will not only help keep your space cool and comfortable, but it will help with energy costs as well.
 You can lose up to 25% of your home’s heat through small cracks and holes throughout your home.
 The solution is to make sure that the home is properly sealed and insulated.
 When you do this, it can lower your total energy use in the home.

-When you do find air leaks in the home, there are a few different cost-effective solution that can help you eliminate these leaks.
-Caulking, weather stripping and using spray foam can help seal up leaks so that your air conditioner can get to work and keep you home cool even in that hot Texas summer heat.
+When you do find air leaks in the home, there are a few different cost-effective solutions that can help you eliminate these leaks.
+Caulking, weather stripping, and using spray foam can help seal up leaks so that your air conditioner can get to work and keep you home cool even in that hot Texas summer heat.

-If you have more questions about what you can do in order to get your house ready for summer, including checking for air leaks, contact the experts here at Texas Pride Heating and Air.
-We can make certain that you home will stay cool and comfortable all summer long.
+If you have more questions about what you can do to get your house ready for summer, including checking for air leaks, contact the experts here at Texas Pride Heating & Air.
+We can make certain that your home will stay cool and comfortable all summer long.